“Rural America is dying.”

 “We must put our trust in God, and by walking with Him, remember who we are, where we come from and what we’re made of.

-Mayor Hovestadt, a community businessman, recognized, “We’ve been working hard to keep Burlingame alive, and a grocery store is going to be opened here again soon.
-The community has been without a food market long enough that the people know how important it is.
-They will support it.”
+Mayor Hovestadt, a community businessman, recognized, “We’ve been working hard to keep Burlingame alive, and a grocery store is going to be opened here again soon.”

 Idea for his “Faith March” was seeded several years ago when Sheldon walked and canoed the original 4,000-mile trek of Lewis and Clark.